Family & Friends Adventure: e-Bike Odyssey from Mooloolaba to Mt Coolum with @ecoTekkSC

 The tree tunnel along the foreshore at Marcoola was just amazing.
 When completing the bike safety induction, Stuart from ecoTekk Sunshine Coast said to watch out for the exit to the boardwalk view of Mount Coolum, and that it would be worth it to check it out.
 It certainly was a beautiful vista of the mountain and the coast.

 As we approached Mt Coolum, the road turned inland towards Mount Coolum National Park.
-Even though we left the Coastal Pathway at Tanah St West (there were traffic lights with a pedestrian crossing that helped us negotiate the David Low Way), the path was still excellent all the way to the carpark at the bottom of the mountain.
-The e-bikes’ electric-assist made it easy for everyone to tackle the 26km ride up, leaving us fresh for our climb to the summit of Mt Coolum.
+Even though we left the Coastal Pathway at Tanah St West (there were traffic lights with a pedestrian crossing that helped us negotiate the David Low Way), the path was still excellent to the car park at the bottom of the mountain.
+The e-bikes’ electric assist made it easy for everyone to tackle the 26km ride up, leaving us fresh for our climb to the summit of Mt Coolum.
 The top of this volcanic dome gave us panoramic views of the surrounding area, including the ocean, the hinterland, and the Glass House Mountains.
 Stunning!
 We used the Visit Sunshine Coast climbing Mt Coolum page to prepare for our climb.

 As we made our way back to Mooloolaba via the delightful tree tunnel, we took a short detour up the boardwalk and into Breezeway St. We stopped for a break and some yummy lunch at Curlys on the Boardwalk.
 It’s a great little cafe with excellent service.